calyanagata/SoFresh/README.md

 # SoFresh
- A CSS styling web page for campus project.
+ An HTML and CSS styling web page for campus project.